techno-tim/techno-tim.github.io/_posts/2020-07-11-homelab-hardware-tour.md

 ---

-You asked for a tour of my homelab, well here it is.
-In this tour I will take you through my home server rack and network setup.
-This includes my all of my home networking  equipment, my servers, disk array, and everything else in my server rack.
+You asked for a tour of my homelab, well here it is.In this tour I will take you through my home server rack and network setup.This includes my all of my home networking  equipment, my servers, disk array, and everything else in my server rack.

 {% include embed/youtube.html id='23jbcw_n20I' %}